Katra, Lithuania

 Katra is a village in Kaniavos eldership, Varėna district municipality, Alytus County, southeastern Lithuania.
 According to the 2001 census, the village had a population of 35 people.
 At the 2011 census, the population was 19.

 Katra village is located c.
 32 km from Varėna, 19 km from Marcinkonys, 8 km from Paramėlis (the nearest settlement), 100 m from the Belarusian border.

+Etymology

+The name Katra comes from the name of the Katra River.